ASTex-ICube/semiproctex/README.md

 We provide two ways to replicate data: either from a precompiled binary executable or from recompilation of source code from scratch (see below for details).

 [1] REPLICATE FROM BINARIES: Windows binaries are available [here](http://igg.unistra.fr/people/semiproctex/PPTBF_Structures_Bin.zip).
 We provide a unique script that replicates all binary images from supplemental #2 (see "Supplemental2/Page1.html" webpage), from which our figure 11 in our aticle is an extract.
-Launch the script "launch_pptbf_results.bat" that will generate all images into the "Data\Matching_structures" directory.
+Launch the unique script "launch_pptbf_results.bat" that will generate all images into the "Data\Matching_structures" directory.

 [2] REPLICATE FROM SOURCE CODE: To replicate all from scratch, compile code in the "PPTBF_Structures_Src" directory following provided "readme.txt" in the same directory.
-Then launch the script "launch_pptbf_results.bat" that will generate all images into the "Install\PPTBFProject\bin\Data\Matching_structures" directory.
+Then launch the unique script "replicate_pptbfResults_matchingStructures.bat" that will generate all images into the "Install\PPTBFProject\bin\Data\Matching_structures" directory.

 ### Semi-Procedural Texture Synthesis